SoulVersion/skiptocode/content/post/skip-to-javascript.md

 ## Running a Javascript program:

 Save the above "odd or even" code as main.js.
 This is our Javascript program.
-To execute a Javascript program we need browser.
+To execute a Javascript program we need a browser.
 Since browsers displays only HTML documents we need an HTML file to embed our Javascript file.

-So create an **index.html **file and copy the below code into it.
+So create an **index.html** file and copy the below code into it.

 ```
 <!DOCTYPE html>